katearevir/SENG-513-Group-Project/README.md

 **Email:** pam@admin.com  <br/>
 **Password:** abc

-## Existing Users Login
+## Existing Student Users Login

-To test a pre-existing user, please use please use one of the following credentials for logging in:
+To test a pre-existing student user (non-moderator), please use please use one of the following credentials for logging in:

 **Email:** user@user.com <br/>
 **Password:** abc <br/>